riverhuang1107/everai_documentation/CLI Reference/en/everai_app.md

 `--from-file` indicates a manifest file for update app, otherwise, everai command line tools find App in `app.py`.

-this operation may be trigger the worker rollout, if image, command ... changed
+This operation may be trigger the worker rollout, if image, command ... changed

 **Example**: